Mad About Study, a Training with Joy Mariama Smith

 Consent, Logic, and Loss: Fellows Intensive

 In February, the BAK 2019/2020 Fellows come together for another Fellows Intensive.
-This week experiments with various communication practices being researched by Joy Mariama Smith and Mijke van der Drift, the BAK Fellows who co-convene this intensive along with BAK, and focuses on consent, and logic and loss.
-The Fellows spend time together, share and […]
+This week experiments with various communication practices being researched by Joy Mariama Smith and Mijke van der Drift, the BAK Fellows who co-convene this intensive along with BAK, and Curator of the BAK 2019/2020 Fellowship Program Whitney Stark and focuses on consent, and […]

 Rehearsing in Public with the BAK Fellows